EAA is coming for your clients. Help them comply!

 So… What does EAA mean for your clients, really?

 The European Accessibility Act (EAA) is designed to make digital spaces more inclusive for individuals with disabilities.
-To comply with the EAA, businesses operating within the EU, or those serving EU customers, must adhere to the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA by June 28, 2025.
-This affects a wide range of digital platforms, from websites and mobile apps to eCommerce platforms, online banking services, and even self-service kiosks.
+To comply with the EAA, businesses operating within the EU, or those serving EU customers, must meet the requirements outlined in EN 301 549, which focuses on the principles of accessibility: perceivable, operable, understandable, and robust—also known as the POUR principles.
+While Web Content Accessibility Guidelines (WCAG) 2.1 Level AA guidelines aren’t mandated by the EAA, they are a helpful framework to ensure compliance with the POUR principles.
+This impacts a wide variety of digital platforms, from websites and mobile apps to eCommerce sites, online banking services, and even self-service kiosks, all of which must be accessible by June 28, 2025.

 However, there are some exceptions to keep in mind: